GermanGGarzon/rnn_predict_hf_Luna_German/README.md

 4. emb.pkl: This is a randomly generated code embedding of size 100 X 100

 # Requirement
-Python and Theano are required to run the scripts
+In order to run the existing code from the authors (GRU), only an Anaconda environment with Python 2.7, numpy, scikit-learn, and theano are required.

 # How to Execute
 1. python gru_onehot.py sequences.pkl labels.pkl <output>